arXiv/arxiv-docs/about/mab_bylaws.md

 4.2.5 The Chair will preside at all meetings of the Board and will exercise general charge and supervision of MAB’s affairs.
 The Chair will facilitate open and inclusive discussion and decision making.

-4.2.6 CUL will assign a staff member as Secretary to take notes during meetings and prepare meeting minutes.
+4.2.6 CU will assign a staff member as Secretary to take notes during meetings and prepare meeting minutes.
 MAB members will review and approve the minutes.
 The Board agendas and discussion outcomes will be shared with the SAB for their review and comments.
 A synopsis of the meeting outcomes will be shared with the arXiv members.

 4.3 Designating Alternates
 If an MAB member is unable to attend a meeting, he or she may designate an alternate to act as a Board member.
 The alternate must be an employee or officer of a Contributing or High-Contributing Organization.
 An alternate may attend Board meetings and will be deemed a member of the Board for all purposes for the duration of the designation.